Finding the True Frequent Itemsets: Introduction

 \section{Introduction}

 The extraction of association rules is one of the fundamental primitives in data mining and knowledge discovery from large databases~\citep{AgrawalIS93}.
-In its most general definition, the problem can be reduced to identifying frequent sets of items, or \emph{frequent itemsets}, appearing in a fraction at least $\theta$ of all transactions in a dataset, where $\theta$ is provided in input by the user.
-Frequent itemsets and association rules are not only of interest for classic data mining applications (e.g., market basket analysis), but are also useful for other data analysis and mining task, including clustering, classification, and indexing~\citep{han2006data,HanCXY07}.
+In its most general definition, the problem can be reduced to identifying frequent sets of items, or \emph{frequent itemsets}, appearing in at least a fraction $\theta$ of all transactions in a dataset, where $\theta$ is provided in input by the user.
+Frequent itemsets and association rules are not only of interest for classic data mining applications (e.g., market basket analysis), but are also useful for further data analysis and mining task, including clustering, classification, and indexing~\citep{han2006data,HanCXY07}.

-In most applications, one is not interested in mining a dataset to extract the frequent itemsets \emph{per se}, but the mining process is used to infer properties of the underlying process that generated the dataset.
-For example, in market basket analysis the dataset is analyzed with the intent to understand the purchase behavior of customers, assuming that the purchase behavior of customers that generated the current dataset is the same that will be followed in the future.
-As an example, if one analyzes the transactional dataset of purchases to identify itemsets frequently sold on a specific day of the week (e.g., Monday), she will use these patterns to infer the itemsets that will be frequently sold on the same day of the following weeks.
-Analogously, in online recommendation systems the itemsets describing the frequent purchases of current customers are used to infer the frequent purchases of the future customers.